Baitcaster vs spinning reel: which one wins?

 But it isn't just largemouths that baitcast reels work well on.
 Let's say you're fishing giant topwaters in the Amazon for Peacock bass, or in saltwater off the coast of South Africa for giant trevally.
 Again, it goes back to gear ratios, because both of those species require a pretty aggressive topwater presentation.
 A higher ratio allows for more casts in a long day of fishing before you get tired.

 One place where a baitcast reel can have a downside is tight quarters.
 These reels require some room to get any sort of casting distance.
-If you're in tight with some trees or brush, trying to reach a small pocket of fish tucked into cover, it may be more difficult to get your lure where you want it, especially with heavy lures.
+If you're in tight with some trees or brush, trying to reach a small pocket of fish tucked into cover, it may be more difficult to get your lure where you want it, especially with heavy lures like spinnerbaits.
+Baitcasters are also the reel of choice for trolling and places where longer casts are needed, such as in ultra-clear waters.

 Unfortunately, for all their uses, baitcasters are incredibly sensitive reels and it's one of the things that leads many people to view them as strictly fishing reels for experienced anglers.